Tips on how to wash your Ecopipo® and your Ecobebé® cloth nappies for optimum performance and to prolong their useful life

 Note that the following will shorten the lifespan of your nappies, and may void our unique extended guarantees See full terms of our policy here

-• Washing the covers without fastening their aplix will damage them!
+- Washing the covers and night nappies without fastening their aplix will damage them!

-• Washing covers at 60˚C as a routine will reduce their lifespan greatly.
+- Washing covers and nappies at 60˚C as a routine will reduce their lifespan greatly.